-WHAT TO WATCH: Voters weigh in on the turbulent Trump era
+WHAT TO WATCH: After turbulent campaign, it’s up to voters

 About 235 women won their primaries for the House, according to records kept by the Center for American Women and Politics at Rutgers University.
 In the Senate, a record 22 women won their primaries.
 And a record 16 women were nominated for gubernatorial races.

-Many Democratic women, including first-time candidates, have said Trump’s election motivated to run for office.
+Many Democratic women, including first-time candidates, have said Trump’s election motivated them to run for office.
 But the election is also following the emergence of the #MeToo movement, the massive women’s march after Trump’s inauguration and the pitched battle over the Supreme Court confirmation of Justice Brett Kavanaugh.

 Women currently account for one-fifth of the 535 House members and senators.
 By next January, that number could change.